Canon SX620 vs Sigma fp

 It is notable that the SX620 offers wifi support, while the fp does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 Both the SX620 and the fp are recent models that are part of the current product line-up.
 The SX620 replaced the earlier Canon SX610, while the fp does not have a direct predecessor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sigma websites.
+Further information on the features and operation of the SX620 and fp can be found, respectively, in the Canon SX620 Manual (free pdf) or the online Sigma fp Manual.

 So how do things add up?
 Is there a clear favorite between the Canon SX620 and the Sigma fp?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.